zmalone/chef-web-docs/source/concepts/recipes.md

 keywords: 'chef, recipe'
 ---

-Recipes are Chef configuration policy that describe resources and their desired state.
-Recipes must be stored in a cookbook and must describe everything that is required to configure part of a system.
+A _recipe_ is a Chef configuration policy that describes resources and their desired state.
+A recipes is stored in a cookbook and describes everything that is required to configure part of a system.
 Recipes can:

-  * Install and configure software components
+  * install and configure software components
-  * Manage files
+  * manage files
-  * Deploy applications
+  * deploy applications
-  * Execute other recipes
+  * execute other recipes
-  * And more...
+  * and more...

-For more information, see the [Chef Documentation for Recipes](http://docs.opscode.com/essentials_cookbook_recipes.html).
+For more information, see [About Recipes](http://docs.opscode.com/essentials_cookbook_recipes.html).